jaytaph/RateLimitBundle/README.md

 [![Latest Stable Version](https://poser.pugx.org/noxlogic/ratelimit-bundle/v/stable.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle) [![Total Downloads](https://poser.pugx.org/noxlogic/ratelimit-bundle/downloads.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle) [![Latest Unstable Version](https://poser.pugx.org/noxlogic/ratelimit-bundle/v/unstable.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle) [![License](https://poser.pugx.org/noxlogic/ratelimit-bundle/license.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle)

-This bundle provides enables the @ratelimit annotation which allows you to limit the number of connections to actions.
+This bundle provides enables the `@RateLimit` annotation which allows you to limit the number of connections to actions.
 This is mostly useful in APIs.
-All information is currently only available to be stored in Redis, but adding other storage systems should be not difficult.

 The bundle is prepared to work by default in corporation with the `FOSOAuthServerBundle`.
-It contains a listener that adds the oauth token to the cache-key.
+It contains a listener that adds the OAuth token to the cache-key.
 However, you can create your own key generator to allow custom rate limiting based on the request.
 See *Create a custom key generator* below.

-This bundle is partially inspired by a github gist from Ruud Kamphuis: https://gist.github.com/ruudk/3350405
+This bundle is partially inspired by a GitHub gist from Ruud Kamphuis: https://gist.github.com/ruudk/3350405

 ## Features

  * Simple usage through annotations
  * Customize rates per controller, action and even per HTTP method
- * Multiple storage backends: redis, memcached etc
+ * Multiple storage backends: Redis, Memcached and Doctrine cache

 ## Installation